PolyhedralDev/TerraDefaultConfig/wiki/pack_config.md

 eroded biomes.
 Unlike the Biome choosing frequencies, this value corresponds to the actual frequency used internally.
 * `threshold` - When the erosion noise function produces a value which, when squared, is *less than* this threshold, the location will be eroded.
+* `octaves` - The number of noise octaves to use for erosion.
+Higher values produce "squigglier" erosion.
 * `grid` - The BiomeGrid to pull biomes from when a location is to be eroded.